dlareau/puzzlespring/README.md

 # PuzzleSpring

-PuzzleSpring is a flexible, modern platform for hosting and running puzzle hunts.
-Originally developed for CMU's Puzzle Hunt organization, it has evolved into a standalone platform that can support various styles of puzzle-based competitions.
+PuzzleSpring is a Django-based puzzlehunt hosting platform designed to be easy to set up and customize while maintaining powerful features for both hunters and hunt operators.

 ## Features